Master of Education (M.Ed.)

 Length: 32 credit hours minimum.
 May be completed in as little as 12 to 18 months.

-Format: Offered completely online but allows on-campus electives.
-Students may enter the program in the fall, spring, or summer semesters.
+Format: Eight-week courses offered completely online but allows on-campus electives.
+Students may begin the program in August, October, January, March, May, or July.

 Important Links: Apply Now | Tuition & Financial Aid | Faculty |Course Schedule